-Why Belly Buttons Smell…
+Why Does My Belly Buttons Smell?

-Like your other recesses, your navel is a warm, moist bowl of sweat, dead skin, and grime — the perfect environment for bacteria to thrive.
+Like your other recesses, your belly button is a warm, moist bowl of sweat, dead skin, and grime — the perfect environment for bacteria to thrive.
 In fact, there are twice as many species of bacteria in the average belly button as there are species of North American birds, according to a 2012 study.

-The Key to Cleaning Your Belly Button
+How to Clean Your Belly Button

-Warmer, as opposed to colder, water works better as a disinfectant.
+Belly buttons are small, meaning that cleaning them shouldn’t be a huge ordeal.
+Washing up on a regular basis is a pretty effective way to prevent the buildup of the dead skin, sweat, and oils your body is naturally depositing into your navel.
+When cleaning your belly button, warmer as opposed to colder water works better as a disinfectant.
 With mild soap and a washcloth, gently clean around and just inside your belly button.
 Rinse.
 Repeat.
-When you get out, dry it with a corner of your towel or cotton swab, making sure to get all the water out — as excess moisture can aid bacteria.
+When you get out, dry it with a corner of your towel or a cotton swab, Make sure to get all the water out as excess moisture can aid bacteria.

 What to Do If Your Belly Button Really Smells

-“If you have a more persistent odor issue, clean inside your navel with a Q-Tip dipped in hydrogen peroxide,” recommends Chunbai Zhang, Chief of Employee and Occupational Health, Puget Sound VA, and Assistant Professor of Medicine, University of Washington School of Medicine.
+Bathing regularly should be all you need to keep your belly button from stinking.
+But for more extreme smells, you may want to go nuclear.
+“If you have a more persistent odor issue, clean inside your navel with a Q-Tip dipped in hydrogen peroxide,” says Chunbai Zhang, MD, Chief of Employee and Occupational Health at the Puget Sound VA and a professor of medicine at the University of Washington School of Medicine.
 “Do it once a day for as long as the smell remains.”